ataraxiady/ataraxiady.github.io/README.md

 ## About

-This is lifestyle &  CS GitHub.io Blog
+This is a lifestyle &  CS GitHub.io Blog